Home to majestic peaks and mighty glaciers, the Engadine is as close to unspoiled nature. It is where we will start our

 Day 3: Hotel Restaurant Mammertsberg in Roggwil

-The next morning, we continue our road trip to the final destination.
+The following day, we continue our road trip to the final destination.
 But before checking into the hotel, we take advantage of the nice weather to explore the lakeside.

 When Lake Constance appears in our view, it feels more like the sea.
-It is wide, and generous, and we can only make out the German shoreline by squinting our eyes.
+It is wide and generous; we can only make out the German shoreline by squinting our eyes.
 The town of Arbon lives up to its name.
-The Latin word for “tree”, Arbon has many of these shade providers along the walkways and on public lawns.
+The Latin word for “tree,” Arbon has many shade providers along the walkways and on public lawns.
 We spend the afternoon strolling through Arbon and sitting by the lake.

 Our hosts, August and Luisa Minikus, have been awaiting us.
 Just like their colleagues at the other hotels on this trip, they welcome us personally.
 This authentic hospitality is exactly why we have come to trust Relais & Châteaux.

 First, we are invited into the open kitchen adjacent to the modern "Monolith" building.
 With August Minikus being the executive chef at the Mammertsberg, the owner has involved him and his wife in the 2013 renovation.

 The chef’s vision for an open kitchen plan was implemented, and I can tell that the result is a source of pride for the hosts.